c3lingo/c3lingo-interpreter-unit/README.md

 ### Headphone Output Driver
-The headphone output needs a maximum output power of about 0.1 W and should put the mono signal on both stereo channels of the TRS jack.
+The headphone output needs a maximum output power of about 100 mW and should put the mono signal on both stereo channels of the TRS jack.
+For example the DT 700 Pro (250 Ohms) need about 63 mW (4 V RMS, 16 mA), which seems to be on the high side of all headphones.
+Since the whole channel is desinged to use 0 dBu as target, the headphone amp needs to have an amplification of up to 5.

-For the first draft, we're using one LM386 audio power amplifier even though it has a quite high minimal amplification of factor 20.
+~~For the first draft, we're using one LM386 audio power amplifier even though it has a quite high minimal amplification of factor 20.~~~
+A better headphone amp seems to the the TI TPA6111A2.

 ### VU Meter